1. What is knowing God? Can an understanding of Bible knowledge and theological theory be considered knowledge of God?

 If you cannot see or recognize any actions of God among all things, then you cannot bear witness to any of His actions.
 If you cannot bear any witness for God, if you continue to speak of the small so-called God that you know, that God who is limited to your own ideas, and is within your narrow mind, if you continue to speak of that kind of God, then God will never praise your faith.
 When you bear witness for God, if you only use how you enjoy God’s grace, accept God’s discipline and His chastening, and enjoy His blessings in your witness for Him, that is hugely inadequate, and is far from satisfying Him.
 If you want to bear witness for God in a way that is in line with His will, bear witness for the true God Himself, then you must see what God has and is from His actions.
 You must see God’s authority from His control of everything, and see the truth of how He provides for all of mankind.
 If you only acknowledge that your daily food and drink and your necessities in life come from God, but you don’t see the truth that God provides for all of mankind by means of all things, that He leads all of mankind by means of His rule of all things, then you will never be able to bear witness for God.

-Now what all men lack is the knowledge of God’s work.
-Man neither comprehends nor understands exactly what constitutes the deeds of God in man, all the work of God, and the will of God since the creation of the world.
-This inadequacy is not merely seen throughout the religious world, but moreover in all believers of God.
-When the day comes that you truly behold God and realize the wisdom of God; when you behold all the deeds of God and recognize what God is and has; when you behold His abundance, wisdom, wonder, and all His work in man, it is then that you will have attained successful faith in God.
-When God is said to be all-encompassing and greatly abundant, what is meant by all-encompassing?
-And what is meant by abundance?
-If this you do not understand, then you cannot be deemed a believer of God.
+Nowadays knowledge of God’s work is just what all people are lacking.
+The deeds that God has worked upon people, the entirety of the work of God, and what exactly is God’s will for man, from the creation of the world to the present time—these are things that man neither knows nor comprehends.
+Not only is this inadequacy seen throughout the religious world, but also in all those who believe in God.
+When the day comes that you truly behold God, when you really appreciate His wisdom, when you behold all the deeds that God has worked, when you recognize what God is and has—when you have seen His bounty, wisdom, wonder, and all that He has worked upon people—it is then you will have achieved success in your faith in God.
+When God is said to be all-encompassing and all-bountiful, in what way exactly is He all-encompassing, and in what way is He all-bountiful?
+If you do not understand this, then you cannot be deemed to believe in God.

 No matter how great an understanding man has of the Bible, it remains nothing more than words, for man does not understand the substance of the Bible.
 In reading the Bible, man may understand some truths, explain some words, or subject some famous passages and chapters to his petty scrutiny, but he will never be able to extricate the meaning contained within those words, for all man sees are dead words, not the scenes of the work of Jehovah and of Jesus, and man has no way of unraveling the mystery of this work.
 Therefore, the mystery of the six-thousand-year plan of management is the greatest mystery, the most profoundly hidden, and wholly unfathomable to man.
 No one can directly grasp the will of God, unless He Himself explains and opens it up to man; otherwise, these things will forever remain riddles to man, remaining forever sealed mysteries.
 Never mind those in the religious world; if you had not been told today, you would not have grasped it either.